-Prior to buoyancy analysis, a required stabilization factor of safety must be set.
+Before buoyancy analysis, a required stabilization factor of safety must be set.
 After calculating all the upward and downward loads, the loads are used to check if the factor of safety is met.
-A minimum factor of safety equal 1.1 is usually recommended which is also stated for vertical stability in DNV RP F109 section 3.2 .
+A minimum factor of safety equals 1.1 is usually recommended which is also stated for vertical stability in DNV RP F109 section 3.2.
 If the set factor of safety is not met, mitigation against buoyancy must be implemented as enumerated in section 3.0.

 The factor of safety check can be estimated using the below formula’s

-After buoyancy analysis, If the results of the analysis indicates there is tendency of the pipeline to float, appropriate mitigation must be put in place.
+After buoyancy analysis, If the results of the analysis indicate there is a tendency of the pipeline to float, appropriate mitigation must be put in place.
 The approach is simply to increase the downward force which is an anti-buoyancy force.
-Prior to choosing any of the enumerated methods below, the cost implication, installation feasibility, transportation of required materials and other critical criteria’s must be considered.
+Before choosing any of the enumerated methods below, the cost implication, installation feasibility, transportation of required materials and other critical criteria’s must be considered.

 3.1 Increase in Pipe Wall Thickness